mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 - A tool named `Latest` automatically installs the latest release of MATLAB on your agent.
 - A secret-text credential with `matlab-token` as the credential ID secures access to your MATLAB batch linensing token.
 (For how to create a credential from a batch licensing token, see [License Installed Products](#license-installed-products).)

 Using declarative pipeline syntax, define a pipeline to run `myscript.m` using the latest release of MATLAB licensed with your batch licensing token.
-In this code, the `credentials` method assigns the `matlab-token` credential to the `MLM_LICENSE_TOKEN` environment variable.
+This code uses the `credentials` method in an `environment` block to assign the `matlab-token` credential to the `MLM_LICENSE_TOKEN` environment variable.

 ```groovy
 // Declarative Pipeline